 Bat mortality on roads was investigated in numerous studies (Fensome and Mathews, 2016), and can locally threaten bat populations.
 For instance, an annual highway mortality of 5% was estimated for a colony of Myotis sodalis in the United States of America (Russell et al., 2009).
 Brinkmann et al. (2012) state that a road mortality of 3 to 7 adult females in a colony of 100 female M. myotis or Rhinolophus hipposideros could lead to a negative population growth.
 A good understanding of the mechanisms leading to collisions between road vehicles and bats is therefore necessary to efficiently mitigate them (Fensome and Mathews, 2016).

-At the home range scale, several studies showed that collisions involving bats are concentrated in habitats qualified as favourable for foraging and commuting (e.g. water bodies, forests and riparian habitats) (Gaisler et al., 2009; Lesiński, 2007; Medinas et al., 2019, 2013).
+At the home range scale, several studies showed that collisions involving bats are concentrated in habitats classified as favourable for foraging and commuting (e.g. water bodies, forests and riparian habitats) (Gaisler et al., 2009; Lesiński, 2007; Medinas et al., 2019, 2013).
 At the local scale, it is suspected that the orientation of tree lines and vegetation structure (i.e. height, density and distance from road edge) direct bat movement, and are consequently major factors of road collision risks (Fensome and Mathews, 2016).
 The influence of vegetation structure on bat activity has been relatively well studied in the literature (Kelm et al., 2014; Pourshoushtari et al., 2018; Toffoli, 2016; Verboom and Spoelstra, 1999).
 However, the influence of local landscape on bat movement has been almost exclusively described from visual observations (Arthur and Lemaire, 2015; Dietz et al., 2009).
-Some studies on roads suggest that increasing distance to surrounding trees decreases bat crossing frequency, and that increasing tree height elevates bat crossing height (hence reducing the risk of collisions with vehicles) (Abbott, 2012; Bennett and Zurcher, 2013; Russell et al., 2009).
+Some studies on roads suggest that increasing distance to surrounding trees decreases bat road crossing frequency, and that increasing tree height elevates bat crossing height (hence reducing the risk of collisions with vehicles) (Abbott, 2012; Bennett and Zurcher, 2013; Russell et al., 2009).
 But small sample sizes and poor taxonomic resolution limit the generalisation of these results.
 Moreover, Bennett and Zurcher (2013) considered bat trajectories initially directed perpendicular to the road and determined that vegetation structure and vehicle presence influenced bat decisions to cross the road or to fly away.
-But they did not take into account bats flying parallel to the road axis, although this behaviour may be a determinant factor of collisions, because in this situation bats spend much more time in the zone at collision risk.
-(Elmeros et al., 2016)
+But they did not take into account bats flying parallel to the road axis, although this behaviour may be a determinant factor of collisions, because bats flying parallel to the road axis may fly at risk of collisions for dozens of meters, while crossing a road only implies flying at risk of collision for a few meters.
+Mitigation measures to reduce collisions are also mainly designed for bats crossing roads (Elmeros et al., 2016), although it is not known to which extent bats may follow the road axis or cross roads, depending on the habitat context.